OsBlaineOra/db-devops-tools/README.md

       ```
       cat ~/.ssh/id_rsa.pub
       ```
-1. In the Create Compute form, paste the public key in the SSH KEYS box.
+1. In the **Create Compute form**, paste the public key in the SSH KEYS box.
    ![](images/createComputeForm2.png)
    If you intend to SSH into your compute instance from any other machine, you may click the "+ Another Key" button and enter the public key for that machine.
-   (you may also want to save a copy of the Cloud Shell private key '~/.ssh/id_rsa' on your local machine.
-DO NOT SHARE your private key, this key allows access to your compute instance.)
+   (you may also want to save a copy of the Cloud Shell private key '~/.ssh/id_rsa' on your local machine.)
+   **DO NOT SHARE your private key**.
+This key allows access to your compute instance.
 1. Click "Create".
 1. Once the Compute instance is Running, locate the Public IP Address and click Copy.
 Keep this IP address handy, it will be used throughout the lab and referred to as \<YourPublicIP>.
-1. In your **Cloud Shell**, create an environment variable to store the IP.
+1. In your **Cloud Shell**
+   Create an environment variable to store the IP.
    ```
    export COMPUTE_IP=<YourPublicIP>
    ```